Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 }
 ```

-## Testing Admin API
+### Running Unit Tests, Integration Tests, and Generating Code Coverage Reports

-In source code there are two types of test projects:
+The source code includes two main types of test projects:

-* Unit tests that are completely isolated (`*.UnitTests`).
+* **Unit tests** (`*.UnitTests`):
-  * Execute with `build.ps1 -Command UnitTests`
+  * Run with: `build.ps1 -Command UnitTest`
-  * Collect code coverage analysis with `build.ps1 -Command UnitTests
+  * To collect code coverage, use: `build.ps1 -Command UnitTest -RunCoverageAnalysis`
-    -RunCoverageAnalysis`.
-This generates an HTML report in the `coveragereport`
+    This will generate an HTML report in the `coveragereport` directory.

-    directory.
-* The DB Tests project is a set of _integration_ tests that exercise the
-  repository layer (`*.DBTests`).
+* **Integration tests** (`*.DBTests`):
+  These tests exercise the repository layer and require a database connection.
-  * Execute with `build.ps1 -Command IntegrationTest`
+  * Run with: `build.ps1 -Command IntegrationTest`
-  * Collect code coverage analysis with `build.ps1 -Command IntegrationTest
+  * To collect code coverage, use: `build.ps1 -Command IntegrationTest -RunCoverageAnalysis`
-    -RunCoverageAnalysis`.
-This generates an HTML report in the `coveragereport`
+    This will also generate an HTML report in the `coveragereport` directory.

-    directory.
+Alternatively, you can run both unit and integration tests together with:

-Alternatively, run `build.ps1 -Command BuildAndTest [-RunCoverageAnalysis]` to
+`build.ps1 -Command BuildAndTest [-RunCoverageAnalysis]`
-get both Unit _and_ DBTests in the same execution.

 > [!NOTE]
-> Coverage analysis requires installation of the `reportgenerator` tool:
+> Code coverage analysis requires the `reportgenerator` tool.
-> `dotnet tool install -g dotnet-reportgenerator-globaltool`
+> Install it with: `dotnet tool install -g dotnet-reportgenerator-globaltool`

-Additionally there is a set of end-to-end (E2E) tests in Postman.
-See the [E2E
+Additionally, there is a set of end-to-end (E2E) tests in Postman.
-Tests/README.md](../Application/EdFi.Ods.AdminApi/E2E%20Tests/README.md) for
+See [E2E Tests/README.md](../Application/EdFi.Ods.AdminApi/E2E%20Tests/README.md) for more information.
-more information on these tests.

-All three of these test suites should be 100% green before merging new code into
-the `main` branch.
+All three test suites should pass successfully before merging new code into the `main` branch.

 ## Application Architecture